-The best cities near Philadelphia for renters who want value without sacrificing a short distance to Center City include towns in PA like Lansdowne and Darby, or Jersey towns like Collingswood or Oaklyn.
-These areas have appeal that renters who want more suburban atmospheres and/or cheaper rents will love—Like Landsdowne, at $1,219, offers walkable charm with excellent trolley access at 25% below Philadelphia prices.
-Penn Wynne, PA ($1,650) delivers prestigious Main Line schools at Philadelphia-equivalent rent, while Camden, NJ ($1,695) is a cheaper alternative that maintains the urban energy of Philadelphia just a mere 10 minute train away.
+The best cities near Philadelphia for renters who want value without sacrificing a short distance to Center City include towns in Pennsylvania, like Lansdowne and Darby, or in New Jersey towns like Collingswood or Oaklyn.
+These areas have appeal that renters who want more suburban atmospheres and/or cheaper rents will love.
+Landsdowne, at $1,219, offers walkable charm with excellent trolley access at 25% below Philadelphia prices.
+Penn Wynne, PA ($1,650) delivers prestigious Main Line schools at Philadelphia-equivalent rent.

 Whether you’re looking for more space, better schools, easier parking, or a different neighborhood vibe, the Greater Philadelphia region has solid alternatives.
 This guide covers eleven cities where renters find value through various combinations of affordability, transit access, walkability, school quality, and community character.